AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Design

-\parab{Overview.} To use \sysname, a user specifies: a) an \textit{area of interest}, and b) a minimum \textit{target point density}.
-Point density is the number of points per unit area on the surface of a point cloud; this knob controls the quality of the 3D model.
-In the area of interest, \sysname guides a drone to automatically discover buildings, and constructs a 3D model of the buildings in \textit{near real-time} (\ie during the drone flight) while \textit{minimizing flight duration} at that given minimum point density.
-(To a first approximation, drone battery usage increases with flight duration; we have left it to future work to incorporate drone battery models.) \sysname splits its functionality across two components: (a) a lightweight subsystem that runs on the drone, and (b) a cloud-based component that discovers buildings, generates drone trajectories, and reconstructs the 3D models on-the-fly.
+Given these inputs, in the area of interest, \sysname guides a drone to automatically discover buildings, and constructs a 3D model of the buildings on-the-fly while \textit{minimizing flight duration} at that given minimum point density.
+To a first approximation, drone battery usage increases with flight duration; we have left it to future work to incorporate drone battery models (\secref{s:conclusions}).

+\sysname splits its functionality across two components: (a) a lightweight subsystem that runs on the drone (Drone Ops in~\figref{fig:overview}), and (b) a cloud-based component (Cloud Ops in~\figref{fig:overview}) that discovers buildings, generates drone trajectories, and reconstructs the 3D models on-the-fly.